kartikk221/hyper-express/docs/Server.md

     * **Returns** a `Promise` and resolves `uw_listen_socket`.
     * **Note** port or unix_path is required and host is `0.0.0.0` by default if unspecified with a port listener.
     * **Note** callback is optional and can be used as an alternative to the Promise.
-* `shutdown(uws_socket?: socket)`: Performs a graceful shutdown of the server and closes the listen socket once all pending requests have been completed.
+* `shutdown(uws_socket?: socket)`: Stops accepting connections, then performs a graceful shutdown after all pending HTTP requests have completed.
     * **Note**: listen_socket is not required.
     * **Returns** a `Promise` and resolves `Boolean` representing whether the socket was closed successfully.
-    * **Note** The server will immediately close any new incoming requests or connections while the graceful shutdown is in progress.
-* `close(uws_socket?: socket)`: Closes the uWebsockets server instantly dropping all pending requests.
+    * **Note** WebSocket connections are intentionally not part of the HTTP drain count.
+Call `force_close()` when every native socket must be closed.
+    * **Note** A server can safely call `listen()` again after shutdown completes.
+* `close(uws_socket?: socket)`: Stops the specified or current listen socket immediately.
+Existing HTTP and WebSocket connections are not forcefully terminated.
     * **Note**: listen_socket is not required.
     * **Returns** a `Boolean` representing whether the socket was closed successfully.
+* `force_close()`: Stops listening and forcefully closes every native HTTP and WebSocket connection owned by this uWebSockets.js app.
+    * **Returns** a `Boolean` representing whether the close operation was initiated.
-* `set_error_handler(Function: handler)`: Binds a global catch-all error handler that will attempt to catch mostsynchronous/asynchronous errors.
+* `set_error_handler(Function: handler)`: Binds a global catch-all error handler that will attempt to catch synchronous/asynchronous errors.
     * **Handler Parameters:** `(Request: request, Response: response, Error: error) => {}`.
 * `set_not_found_handler(Function: handler)`: Binds a global catch-all not found handler that will handle all requests which are not handled by any routes.
     * **Handler Parameters:** `(Request: request, Response: response) => {}`.